Wisconsin Labor Laws

 What are Wisconsin Breastfeeding Laws?

 According to the Fair Labor Standards Act, Wisconsin employers are obligated to offer nursing mothers more break time for up to one year after delivery.
-To comply with this law, employers must allow adequate time and facilities for mothers to express their breast milk.
+To comply, employers must allow adequate time and facilities for mothers to express their breast milk.
 Restrooms and toilet stalls are not considered acceptable for this purpose.

 What are Wisconsin Leave Laws?